satish-pati/GPU_SIMULATOR/README.md

   - Checking if all present instructions are working with and without forwarding.
 - **Tasks**:
   - Satish:
+  - Modification of pipeline with and without Data forwarding.
+  - Implementation of all Instructions as per pipeline.

   - Niharika:
+  - Implementation of caluculation of stalls for cycles affected by hazards.
+  - Checking if all present instructions are working with and without forwarding.

 ### **Meeting 3 (4-March-2025)**
 - **Members**: Satish,Niharika